-We have been helping ASOs and other AIDS-serving organizations in Ontario strengthen resiliency in the face of multiple loss and grief since 1994.
-Contact us to create a program that is tailored to your organization’s needs.
-ABRPO’s programs are fully funded by Ontario’s Ministry of Health, AIDS Bureau.
+We have been assisting AIDS service organizations (ASOs), other HIV-related community organizations in Ontario to strengthen resiliency in the face of multiple loss and grief since 1994.
+We have been responding to the traumatic grief of the overdose crisis since 2017.
+ABRPO’s programs are funded by Ontario’s Ministry of Health, AIDS & Hepatitis C Programs.